CIS565-Fall-2023/Project0-Getting-Started/INSTRUCTION.md

 #### Windows

 1. Go to the Nsight menu in Visual Studio.
-	*If you dont see the Nsight Menu in the top panel then it's located inside the Extensions Menu (if you have setup your environment correctly).*
+* If you dont see the Nsight Menu in the top panel then it's located inside the Extensions Menu, considering you have setup your environment correctly.*
-	* *Enabling Nsight menu to apeear in the top Navigation panel instead of the Extensions Menu*
+	* *Enable `Nsight` menu to appear in the top Navigation panel instead of the Extensions Menu*
 		* Click the `Extensions` button located at the top Panel
 		* Click on `Customize Menu..` button located in the 'Extensions' drop down menu.
 This will open up the Customise Dialog Box.
-		* Un-check 'Nsight Developer Tools Inegration' and 'Nsight Visual Studio Edition' located in the Extensions Menu of the Customise Dialog Box.
+		* Un-check `Nsight Developer Tools Inegration` and `Nsight Visual Studio Edition` located in the Extensions Menu of the Customise Dialog Box.
+		* Restart Visual Studio.
-2. Click on *Nsight Systems 'Your Version of Nsight' *.
+2. Click on *Nsight Systems _Your Version of Nsight_*.
 3. Select *Trace*.
 4. Click *Target for profiling...*.
 Select your machine under 'Localhost connection'.
 5. Under *Trace Settings* that now appear, enable tracing for CUDA and OpenGL.